e3prom/kryptoxin/README.md

 - Provides block-cipher encryption algorithms such as the `Advanced Encryption Standard` or `AES`.
 - Supports user-specifiable key sizes and block-cipher modes of operations, such as `AES256-CBC`.
 - Generate random cryptographic parameters such as `Initialization Vector` and `Salt`.
-- Encodes and properly formats variables for a fast and streamlined copy/paste experience.
+- Encodes and properly formats variables for fast and streamlined copy/paste operations.
 - Handles `Text Files`, `Scripts`, `Portable Executables (PE)`, `Dynamic Link Libraries (DLLs)`, and `shellcodes` objects.
 - Generates compact, portable scripts or source codes as outputs for the below programming languages:
   - [x] PowerShell
+  - [ ] C# (.NET)
+  - [ ] C++
   - [ ] C
-  - [ ] C++
-  - [ ] C# (.NET)
-- Supports multiple block cipher algorithms, key sizes and modes of operations, such as `AES256-CBC`.
-- Implement the key derivation functions, such as `PBKDF2`.
+- Implement key derivation functions, such as `PBKDF2`.
 - Supports out-of-band key storage, with conditional trigger mechanisms (not yet available).
 - Includes scripts and source code templates to be used for security-related tasks and experimentation.